Iraqi–Kurdish conflict: Iraqi government reinstates control over oil in Kurdistan Region

 The deal stipulates that KRG and IOCs will be completely excluded from the export process, and won’t directly receive revenues from exports of oil barrels produced in KRI.
 Instead, the Iraqi government will allocate the revenues gained from independently exporting at least 230 000 barrels produced in the KRI to the central government budget, from which the KRG will receive its share proportional to its population, a mechanism identical to that used with other Iraqi oil-producing governorates, such as Basrah.
 Of the amount produced by the international oil companies –that is, at least 280 000 barrels– an amount no more than 50 000 barrels will be allocated for KRI domestic consumption.
 The IOCs will be allowed to sell this amount to domestic buyers and receive the revenues of this amount only.

 The Iraqi Ministry of Oil reiterated its "firm commitment to managing oil resources in accordance with the principle of national sovereignty and the supreme interest of the state, in order to ensure a fair distribution of wealth among all the Iraqi people, in accordance with the constitution".
 The Iraqi minister of oil, Hayyan Abdul-Ghani stated that the deal guarantees that the Iraqi government controls all revenues of the country.

+Since then, the Iraqi North Oil Company along with the North Gas Company, has had the exclusive authority to explore, manage and produce oil in Kirkuk and Kurdistan Region.